Double-slit experiment: Many-worlds interpretation

-Physicist David Deutsch argues in his book The Fabric of Reality that the double-slit experiment is evidence for the many-worlds interpretation.
-However, since every interpretation of quantum mechanics is empirically indistinguishable, some scientists are skeptical of this claim.
+As with Copenhagen, there are multiple variants of the many-worlds interpretation.
+The unifying theme is that physical reality is identified with a wavefunction, and this wavefunction always evolves unitarily, i.e., following the Schrödinger equation with no collapses.
+Consequently, there are many parallel universes, which only interact with each other through interference.
+David Deutsch argues that the way to understand the double-slit experiment is that in each universe the particle travels through a specific slit, but its motion is affected by interference with particles in other universes, and this interference creates the observable fringes.
+David Wallace, another advocate of the many-worlds interpretation, writes that in the familiar setup of the double-slit experiment the two paths are not sufficiently separated for a description in terms of parallel universes to make sense.

 De Broglie–Bohm theory

 An alternative to the standard understanding of quantum mechanics, the De Broglie–Bohm theory states that particles also have precise locations at all times, and that their velocities are defined by the wave-function.
 So while a single particle will travel through one particular slit in the double-slit experiment, the so-called "pilot wave" that influences it will travel through both.
-The two slit de Broglie-Bohm trajectories were first calculated by Chris Dewdney while working with Chris Philippidis and Basil Hiley at Birkbeck College (London).
-The de Broglie-Bohm theory produces the same statistical results as standard quantum mechanics, but dispenses with many of its conceptual difficulties.
+The two slit de Broglie–Bohm trajectories were first calculated by Chris Dewdney while working with Chris Philippidis and Basil Hiley at Birkbeck College (London).
+Despite being deterministic, the de Broglie–Bohm theory produces the same statistical results as standard quantum mechanics under the "quantum equilibrium hypothesis", which requires the initially prepared particle positions to be randomly distributed according to the modulus squared of the initially prepared wave function.
+Although de Broglie–Bohm theory overcomes many of the conceptual difficulties of quantum mechanics in the non-relativistic setting, it is incompatible with Lorentz invariance.